Thursday, November 30, 2006

 The Elimination Challenge is to create a meal consisting of an entrée, a side dish, and a dessert, with the entire deal not to exceed 500 calories.
 The meals will be served to kids at a “fitness” camp called Camp Glucose.
 First, we groan.
 We guess the term “fat camp” is out, but really, is Camp Glucose the best they could do?
 After all, real summer camps are supposed to have apocryphal, Indian-sounding names, something like, oh, dunno, say, Camp Weighalotta?
 And then we sigh in regret.
 Kids and weight-loss issues?
 Where’s Emily when you need her?
 Oh the episode that might’ve been!

 And they’re off to plan their menus and do the shopping, and we steel ourselves for another box of lychees or six-pack of beer, but no such luck.
 Carlos and Cliff, Sam’s teammates on the orange team, are excited to have Sam’s expertise in managing his diabetes.
 They decide to serve turkey meatballs, roasted corn and smoothies.
-Mmmmm, Miss XaXa sighs,
+Mmmmm, Miss XaXa sighs, this team is all smoothies.

 The black team, led by a beret-ed Beretta, er, Frankie the Bull, is already engaging in a little Alexis v.
 Krystle hair-pulling.
 Spice Rack nixes the idea by Madame de Pompadour (or, given his uxorious behavior in the earlier part of the episode, should we start calling him Madame de Beer Bong?) to serve the kids asparagus stalks wrapped in prosciutto.
 We can’t believe our luck.
 Two phallic dishes in one episode!
 However, cannier, more PG-rated, and non-pompadoured heads prevail, and the team decides to serve pizza, berry skewers and crispy cookies.